Welcome to Trekkling

 Okutama can be accessed easily at the weekends and holidays with the Holiday Rapid Okutama express train from Shinjuku on the JR Chuo line (orange).
 The rapid train finishes in Ome station, you then change to the Okutama train.
 There are 3 trains that leave Shinjuku in the morning – 6:45am (No.1), 7:44am (No.3) and 8:20am (No.5).

-Midweek you will have to change 1 or 2 times, Direct train to Ome, then at Ome station for Okutama.
+Midweek take a direct train to Ome, then at Ome station for Okutama.

 Or take a train to Takao, Otsuki, Toyoda or Kawaguchi and change trains at Tachikawa to the Ome line.